pradeep3sep/interviewquestion/README Mongodb.md

         }
     )

-    // To delete the key or node in the data of the row or the document, we can use the unset function db.collection_name.updateMany({isSporty: true}, {$unset: {phone: ''}})  // here we want to delete the phone node when row has the isSporty value to be true
+    // To delete the key or node in the data of the row or the document, we can use the unset function db.collection_name.updateMany({isSporty: true}, {$unset: {phone: ''}})

-    // To rename the node or key name db.collection_name.updateMany({}, {$rename: {age: 'totalAge'}})  // Basically here we want all row to have age renamed as totalAge
+    // To rename the node or key name db.collection_name.updateMany({}, {$rename: {age: 'totalAge'}})

-    // Upsert : where we don't know if the data was saved to database yet and if it was't saved yet,you know want to create a new document , if it was, you want to override the existing or update the existing document
+    // Upsert : where we don't know if the data was saved to database yet and
+    // - if it was't saved yet,you know want to create a new document
+    // - if it was, you want to override the existing or update the existing document
     // it is quite much good if we want to update with check condition

-    // Key point: while searching in the array, elemmatch is the good one to go with
     ```